Seeds! The Diversity of Wonder

 Part 1: The Seed Artist

 Seeds travel the world by wind, water, birds and many other ways.
-These designs for travel can be surprisingly intricate.
+These travel designs can be surprisingly intricate.
 Artist and photographer Robert Llewellyn is fascinated with seeds.
-So much so , he has turned his talent and camera to capturing the art of seeds and their dispersion.
+So much so that he has turned his talent and camera to capturing the art of seeds and their dispersion.
 Watch the video.
 Download the reflection sheet.

 Part 2: The Seed Pioneers

-Each October presidents, prime ministers, cabinet officials, and other dignitaries from around the world travel to Des Moines, Iowa for an event which honors the fundamental of life: food.
+Each October, presidents, prime ministers, cabinet officials, and other dignitaries from around the world travel to Des Moines, Iowa, for an event that honors the fundamental of life: food.
 The World Food Prize was started by Norman Borlaug, an Iowa farm boy who is credited with saving millions of lives by helping farmers around the globe increase their yields through improved seeds.
 Watch the video.
 Download the reflection sheet.

 Part 3: Let Seed be Thy Medicine